luxonis/depthai-ros/README.md

 ## Setup Instructions
 1. Clone this repository into ros workspace along with it's submodules.

 2. Do not use the vision_msgs from the installed packages.
-Clone the new version from [here](https://github.com/ros-perception/vision_msgs) which has been recently updated.
+Clone the new version from [here](https://github.com/ros-perception/vision_msgs) which has been recently updated(branch: `noetic-devel`). `noetic-devel` works on melodic too.
+(Not tested on kinetic but should work)

 3. Build the packages in this repository using `catkin_make_isolated`.
 P.S: Do not use `catkin_make` on these packages it will throw an error.